 Best Weapon Enchantments in Minecraft

-- Sharpness/Smite: With Sharpness V or Smite V, your melee damage is greatly increased.
-Sharpness I and Smite I provide little help, so we recommend only seeking this enchantment if you can use the best tier.
+- Sharpness/Smite: Your melee damage is greatly increased with Sharpness V or Smite V. Sharpness I and Smite I provide little help, so we recommend only seeking this enchantment if you can use the best tier.
 With Sharpness V, you can one-shot (kill with one melee attack) most living mobs.
 With Smite V, you can one-shot most undead mobs, like Zombies and Skeletons.

 - Looting: Looting III is crucial for end-game items and resources.
 It not only increases the rate at which those rare items drop (like mob heads) but also increases the number of items dropped (e.g., skeletons will drop several bones instead of just one or two).
 Looting III would easily top our list of best overall enchantments if it didn't only apply specifically to swords.

 - Fire Aspect: Fire Aspect is absolutely crucial for PVP servers.
 With it, your enemies are set on fire when you strike them.
 Fire Aspect I is better than nothing, but Fire Aspect II will keep your opponents sweating and use precious time to douse themselves or to take potions that protect them from fire damage.
-If they don't have the means to eliminate Fire Aspects effects, the battle was over before it even began.
+The battle was over before it began if they didn't have the means to eliminate Fire Aspect's effects.

-- Power: This enchantment doesn't provide a lot of help unless you get Power IV or Power V. However, once you do, you can essentially cut your combat time in half.
-If you're an expert when it comes to aiming your bow, this is the most essential enchantment you can have.
-While all other enchantments require more strategy to use, Power just provides excessive damage for the archery skill you already have.
+- Power: This enchantment doesn't provide much help unless you get Power IV or Power V. However, once you do, you can cut your combat time in half.
+If you're an expert in aiming your bow, this is the most essential enchantment you can have.
+While all other enchantments require more strategy, Power just provides excessive damage for the archery skill you already have.